loreanvictor/nokss/docs/inputs/radio.md

 <br>

-You can also use buttons and radio groups instead of radio inputs:
+Use `role="radiogroup"` instead of radio inputs for a different style:

 ```html
 <menu role="radiogroup">